 2014 Nebula's Redemption Rejection.
 What makes it odd is that present Nebula was quick to betray Thanos at the given opportunity, yet 2014 Nebula still chose to side with him.
 Was it wholly out of fear of Thanos as she reasons, or something else factored in as well?
 Earlier, 2014 Thanos affirms his trust in her when Ebony Maw deemed her a traitor and later on commends her for successfully bringing him to the present.
 It's possible that finally getting validation from her adopted father (possibly for the first time in her life) fully reinforced 2014 Nebula's loyalty to him, which could explain why she's much more unwilling to betray Thanos than her present counterpart, who had never gotten the same praise.

 None of the un-dusted heroes seem to have any qualms about the fact that they were dead for five years until they weren't.
 It's at least partially justified in that, according to Peter Parker, the experience was simply like passing out and then waking up.
-Notably, Peter does have an emotional reaction to meeting Ned again, suggesting that the lack of angst over the situation was because they had more important things to worry about like having a massive battle to fight with the fate of the Universe at stake.
+Notably, Peter does have an emotional reaction to meeting Ned again, suggesting that the lack of angst over the situation at the time was because they had more important things to worry about, like a massive battle to fight with the fate of the Universe at stake.

 Morgan is definitely unsettled by Tony's final message to her, but after all's said and done, she's mostly just hungry and in the mood for a cheeseburger.
-Justified rather heartbreakingly in that while she's implied to be a genius, she's still only 4-years-old and thus doesn't possess the capacity to truly comprehend the concept of death on an emotional level yet.
+Justified rather heartbreakingly in that while she's implied to be a genius, she's still only 4 years old and thus doesn't possess the capacity to truly comprehend the concept of death on an emotional level yet.
+And given that she knows cheeseburgers were her father's favorite food, it's not unbelievable to feel she purposely chose that food because of that connection.

-Thanos himself at the beginning of the film is killed pretty easily by Captain Marvel, the Hulkbuster, War Machine, and Thor... although this is a clear tip-off that this isn't the final battle with him.
-It helps that Thanos was severely injured from destroying the Stones two days earlier.
+Thanos himself at the beginning of the film is subdued pretty easily by Captain Marvel, the Hulkbuster and War Machine then killed by Thor... although this is a clear tip-off that this isn't the final battle with him.
+It helps that Thanos was severely injured and weakened from doing the genocide snap and destroying the Stones.

 2014 Nebula goes down with a single shot through the chest by her prime timeline counterpart.
 Considering that she's the impetus for the entire third act of the film, that's a surprisingly quick fight.